 Both hourly and salaried employees at Chipotle are eligible for tuition reimbursement.
-Through Guild Education (a network of online college degree programs) employees can work toward a college degree, earn a GED, or study ESL, and Chipotle will contribute up to $5,250 annually to help cover tuition costs.
+Employees can work toward a college degree, earn a GED, or study ESL, and Chipotle will contribute up to $5,250 annually to help cover tuition costs.
 For students who enroll in one of the specific degrees offered through their partner program, Chipotle pays 100% of tuition yearly.

 Ford has a generous education program for full-time employees that pays up to $6,000 per year in tuition and fees, after 90 days of employment, employees can enroll in a GED, Associate Degree, Bachelor Degree, or approved certificate programs from an accredited school to be eligible.

 At Home Depot tuition reimbursement is available for employees as soon as they start work.
-Salaried employees are eligible for $5,000 in tuition reimbursement for a college degree annually; hourly full-time employees are eligible for $3,000 annually; and part-time employees are eligible for $1,500 annually.
+Salaried employees are eligible for $5,000 in tuition reimbursement for a college degree per year; hourly full-time employees are eligible for $3,000 per year; and part-time employees are eligible for $1,500 per year.

-All benefits-eligible Starbucks employees can have their full college tuition for a bachelor’s degree covered at Arizona State University’s online college.
-You must work 240 paid hours to become eligible for the program, and work a minimum of 20 hours per week to remain eligible for the program.
-If you leave Starbucks for any reason while enrolled in their reimbursement program, you are not required to pay anything back, but your enrollment will end.
+Starbucks covers full tuition for benefits eligible employees who enroll in the College Achievement Plan.
+To participate, employees must enroll in an Arizona State University online degree program.
+An employee must work 240 paid hours to become eligible for the program, and work a minimum of 20 hours per week to remain eligible for the program.

-UPS offers tuition-reimbursement up to $5,250 per year to part and full-time employees.
-You’re eligible for the program as soon as you start work!
+UPS offers tuition-reimbursement up to $5,250 per year to part-time and full-time employees.
+Employees are eligible for the program as soon as they start work!

-For $1 per day, part and full-time employees who have been at Walmart for at least 90 days can earn college degrees in business, supply chain management, and IT/computer science at one of Guild Education’s partner online colleges.
+For $1 per day, part-time and full-time employees who have been at Walmart for at least 90 days can earn college degrees in demand fields at one of their partner online colleges.
 Walmart pre-pays for the cost of all tuition and fees except for the $1 per day charge.
-No repayment is required if you leave Walmart while enrolled in the program.

 Wells Fargo offers up to $5,000 in tuition coverage per year for all benefits-eligible employees.